9808us/Superalgos-Strategies/README.md

 # Superalgos-Hello-World
-A bare minumun workspace &amp; strategy
+A bare minimum workspace &amp; strategy for Superalgos

+All credits and the hard work to https://github.com/Superalgos/Superalgos